 Plantar fasciitis.
-This injury is an inflammation of the plantar fascia, a thick, fibrous band of tissue in the bottom of the foot.
+This injury is an inflammation of the plantar fascia.
+This is a fibrous band of tissue in the bottom of the foot.
 Proper stretching can help prevent such an injury.
-Anti-inflammatory medication, stretching, and ice compresses help relieve pain.
+Anti-inflammatory medicine, stretching, and ice compresses help relieve pain.

 Shin splints.
-This injury is caused by overuse or poor conditioning and worsened by running on hard surfaces.
+This injury is caused by overuse or poor conditioning.
+It gets worse when you run on hard surfaces.
 This injury causes pain on the inside of the shinbone.
-Shin splints are treated by complete rest and stretching until the pain is gone.
+Shin splints are treated by rest and stretching until the pain is gone.
 You can relieve symptoms by stretching and using ice and anti-inflammatories.
 Once your symptoms have eased, you should make changes in the distance you run and your speed.

 Reviewed Date: 02-01-2017